dylanjm987/Dylan-McEntyre/index.md

 ## Why?

 The two main reasons are that I enjoy creating and want to learn.
-A wise man told me that life is learning and I think I'd be doing a disservice to myself by not using all of my resources to learn.
+A wise man told me that life is learning and I think I'd be doing a disservice to myself by not using all of my resources to do just that.

 ## Tunes